 Locum social workers sign up to a recruitment agency where a recruitment consultant will interview them to ascertain their knowledge and experience as well as areas where they would like to gain knowledge and their ambitions for the future.
 The recruitment consultant then matches the locum worker to vacancies on their books which tend to be short to medium term contracts – although these can be extended - to cover a backlog in cases, cover staff vacancies or work on projects.
 Some NQSWs go straight into locum work however, many like to gain experience beforehand.

 Typically self-employed, an Independent Social Worker takes on cases from local authorities or the children’s courts, carrying out specialist assessments or providing an expert opinion where one is required.
 ISWs generally have significant experience and knowledge.
-Some ISWs will work for an organisation like WillisPalmer where their skillset will be matched to cases coming in.
+Some ISWs will work with an organisation like WillisPalmer where their skillset will be matched to cases coming in.

 It is important to note that it is possible for a social worker to straddle two roles.
 For example, a children’s social worker may be employed by a local authority for two days per week and then spend the other three days of the week working as a locum social worker or an ISW.
 This is more common for children’s social workers who are tempted to become independent full-time but would like to ‘dip their toe in the water beforehand’ without leaving the authority completely.
 It also works for social workers who want the guaranteed income of working for a local authority but want to try new areas of social work as a locum worker without giving up their role completely.
 Other social workers like the variety that locum work or Independent Work offer and so split their time doing so many days per week at an authority and the rest of the other week on locum projects or independent social work.